Welcome to the Duval family history page! This site is devoted to Charles and Sarah

 It is important to note that the surname given to Charles at baptism was not Duval

-but rather Thuot (pronounced TYOO-
+but rather Thuot (pronounced TYOO- preferred to call themselves

 In the late 1840s, Charles’s family moved to the nearby village of Beauharnois and